insideout10/wordlift-docs/docs/key-concepts.rst

 Related Entities
 --------------

-In WordLift **related entities** are the entities being used for annotating a blog post or a page.
+In WordLift **related entities** are primarily the entities being used for annotating a blog post or a page.
+Each entity we curate can be eventually *linked* to other entities by running the analysis on the property description text (that corresponds to the body of the custom post representing each entity).
+Entities being *linked* with other entities with the analysis are also known as **related entities**.

 Vocabulary
 _____________